delta-io/delta/PROTOCOL.md

 Since it is possible that a writer will fail while writing out one or more parts of a multi-part checkpoint, readers must only use a complete checkpoint, wherein all fragments are present.
 For performance reasons, readers should search for the most recent earlier checkpoint that is complete.

-Checkpoints for a given version must only be created after the associated delta file has been successfully written.
+Checkpoints for a given version must only be created after the associated Delta file has been successfully written.

 ### Last Checkpoint File
 The Delta transaction log will often contain many (e.g. 10,000+) files.